fabiommendes/craftinginterpreters/book/control-flow.md

 <aside name="for">

 Most modern languages have a higher-level looping statement for iterating over arbitrary user-defined sequences.
-C# has `foreach`, Java has "enhanced for", even C++ has range-based `for` statements now.
+Python has a iterator based for, similar to C#'s `foreach`, Java has "enhanced for", even C++ has range-based `for` statements now.
 Those offer cleaner syntax than C's `for` statement by implicitly calling into an iteration protocol that the object being looped over supports.

 I love those.
 For Lox, though, we're limited by building up the interpreter a chapter at a time.
 We don't have objects and methods yet, so we have no way of